githubartema/Classification_STL-10/readme.md

 ## Plan of research and general thoughts
 The main idea to go through different backbones and classifiers and to find the right combination that can be fine-tuned the best.
-ResNet50 did the best job as a backbone (pretrained on ImageNet), but I haven't tried EfficientNet family for this task, the results might be better.
+I've compared ResNet50 and MobileNetV2 as backbones (pretrained on ImageNet), but I haven't tried EfficientNet family for this task, the results might be better.
 The classifier can be checked in model class.

-Images are resized to standart (224, 224), but nother approach can be to modify first convolution layer of backbone or add a new one.
+Images are resized to standart (224, 224), but another approach can be to modify first convolution layer of backbone or add a new one.
 Generally speaking, this way the distribution can get different from ImageNet.
-But the model converged good even in this case.
+But the model converged well even in this case.

 I have not used unlabeled data mainly due to limited time.
 However, I'm going to **describe** several approaches to use it.